Albert P. Viragh (B'27) Institute for Ethics in Business

 Thanks to the Beard Faculty Resource Fund in Business Ethics, the Albert P. Viragh (B'27) Institute for Ethics in Business at Duquesne University has launched an annual book series, entitled Business and Society 360, sponsored by the International Association for Business and Society (IABS).
 Each volume is a combination of invited and submitted chapters from top scholars around the world, providing an overview of past work and highlighting cutting-edge research on selected topics related to business ethics.

-Co-editors for the series are Dr. David Wasieleski, Executive Director of the Albert P. Viragh (B'27) Institute for Ethics in Business and Professor of Management and Business Ethics, and Dr. James Weber, Managing Director of the Albert P. Viragh (B'27) Institute for Ethics in Business and Professor of Management and Business Ethics.
+Co-editors for the series are Dr. David Wasieleski, Executive Director of the Albert P. Viragh (B'27) Institute for Ethics in Business, Editor-in-Chief of the Business and Society Review, Albert Paul Viragh Professor in Business Ethics, and Professor of Management, and Dr. James Weber, Managing Director of the Albert P. Viragh (B'27) Institute for Ethics in Business, Managing Editor of the Business and Society Review, The Rev. Martin Hehir, C.S.Sp.
+Endowed Chair in Scholarly Excellence, and Professor of Management and Business Ethics.